-Believe it or not, this very scenario is actually reality for a highly regulated industry.
+Believe it or not, this very scenario is actually a reality for a highly regulated industry.
 As Windows XP celebrates its quinceañera, the healthcare industry is a VIP on the guest list.
 With XP boxes managing electronic health records, it’s no wonder malicious actors are deploying ransomware attacks before they even have their morning coffee.

 Recent Attacks on Healthcare Institutions